-A business's revenue growth or decline largely depends on its sales engine's strength.
-The 5 factors covered in this article will help you build the kind of sales engine that stimulates revenue growth.
+The 5 factors covered in this article will help you build a sales engine that stimulates revenue growth.

 Building a sales engine that offers an ideal product at the ideal time to the ideal customer and repeats this process efficiently should be your priority as a sales leader.
 Pay keen attention to the 5 factors explained in this article and you will undoubtedly increase the effectiveness of your sales team and drive revenue growth.
 Use the 5 factors to assess the strength of your sales engine and make adjustments where necessary.